dzivkovi/Generative-AI-Mind-Maps/Large_Language_Model_Use_Cases.md

 [Visualize Markdown as MindMap](https://markmap.js.org/repl)

-## Why all the excitment about Large Language Models?
+## Why All the Excitement About Large Language Models?

 1. English as the new Programming Language!
-2. World knowledge (up to the training cutover date)
+2. World knowledge (up to the training cutover date).
-3. You don't need specialised/expensive AI/ML Enginieers.
+3. You don't need as many specialized/expensive AI/ML Engineers.
-4. You don't have to re-train the foundation models to do things, you can
+4. No need to re-train the foundation models for new tasks.
-5. use your Domain Knowledge to adapt LLMs to specific Business Tasks/Domains.
+5. Use your domain knowledge to adapt LLMs to specific business tasks/domains.

 ## [What are LLMs good for?](https://www.youtube.com/watch?v=aq7fnqzeaPc)